Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

 which is shown in Fig.~\ref{fig5} (b).
+In general, the ratio $\Delta_s/\Delta_o$ should depend on both interaction strength in each pairing channel and the orbital hybridization strength.
 This gives rise to the condition of nodal $A_{1g}$-type $s$-wave superconducting states.
-Therefore, it could not only explain the anisotropic gap functions observed in the FeSe thin film (fully gapped), but also the nodal superconductivity in LaFePO and LiFeP.
+Therefore, it could not only explain the anisotropic gap functions observed in the FeSe thin film (fully gapped) but also the nodal superconductivity in LaFePO and LiFeP.
 Around one linear Dirac node, the effective Hamiltonian up to linear-$k$ can be mapped out as

 where $k_1,k_2$ are liner combinations of $k_x$ and $k_y$.
 All the other Dirac nodes are related to this one by reflection symmetries.
 Then, we only need to focus on $\mathcal{H}_{D}$, which is a Dirac Hamiltonian with topological charge (winding number) $\pm 2$, whose node is protected by the chiral symmetry (i.e., the product of time-reversal symmetry and particle-hole symmetry).
 The $2\mathbb{Z}$ winding number is due to the presence of inversion symmetry and time-reversal symmetry.
 To analytically show the topology of Dirac nodes, we apply perturbation analysis with respect to PT symmetry (i.e.,~the product of time-reversal symmetry and inversion symmetry) and Chiral symmetry.
 Note that the PT symmetry can be also $C_{2z}T$ symmetry for a 2D or quasi-2D SC.
 The projected symmetry representations are given by $ \text{PT} = \tilde{\sigma}_y \tilde{\tau}_0$ and $\mathcal{C} = \tilde{\sigma}_y \tilde{\tau}_x$.
 As expected, the PT symmetry commutes with $\mathcal{H}_{D}$, while the Chiral symmetry anti-commutes with $\mathcal{H}_{D}$.
 Then, local perturbations preserving PT and Chiral are